lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/startsWith.md

-Alias of the likePre method.
+Alias of the likePost method.